 Integrating Supply Chain Software Technology with Supply Chain Networks

 With reliable and verifiable supply chain data, companies can realize improvements across the entire global network.
-By meeting objectives to consolidate cross-country traffic through direct shipments to channel partners and subsidiaries utilizing full containers, companies can combine factory direct shipments that lack adequate volume to make full container shipments.
-Using customer demand and actual shipment data, a business can identify precisely which shipments can be shipped directly to global markets that satisfy actual end consumer demand.
-This precision can drill down to the SKU level and identify opportunities for product to be held at the centralized hub, thereby utilizing it as a distribution point that meets the demands of a volatile market.
+By meeting objectives to consolidate cross-country traffic through direct shipments to channel partners and subsidiaries utilizing full containers, companies can combine factory direct shipments that lack the adequate volume to make full container shipments.
+Using customer demand and actual shipment data, a business can identify precisely which shipments can be shipped directly to global markets that satisfy actual end-consumer demand.
+This precision can drill down to the SKU level and identify opportunities for products to be held at the centralized hub, thereby utilizing it as a distribution point that meets the demands of a volatile market.

 Through extensive distribution and logistics analysis, supply chain software can identify which hub should be used versus any of the prior various hub distribution points.
-This flexibility can result in savings by decreasing lead times, frequently through late stage product differentiation after the placement of an order for a specific country rather than holding preconfigured inventory for all potential customers.
+This flexibility can result in savings by decreasing lead times, frequently through late-stage product differentiation after the placement of an order for a specific country rather than holding preconfigured inventory for all potential customers.

 Thus, with supply chain software as a tool, such as FlashTrac, provided by a partner like Flash Global, businesses with mature networks can realize operational improvements by managing the reliable data from supply chain operations, using the analysis to improve business controls and react to volatile customer demand with agility.
-Flash Global offers optimized strategies for a global network, real-time escalation for event management, continuous solution design for added value, quick uptime and seamless integration with existing systems.
+Flash Global offers optimized strategies for a global network, real-time escalation for event management, continuous solution design for added value, quick uptime, and seamless integration with existing systems.
 Today’s supply networks face increasing volatility leading to greater risks.
 With Flash Global, those risks quickly become opportunities to exploit for greater revenue and reduced costs.

 For more great insights from Flash Global, follow us on LinkedIn.